CocktailJS/cocktailjs.github.io/docs/index.md

 ##**@talents**: {Array} talent list
 >Aplicable to **Object**

+Talents are very similar to Traits, in fact a Trait can be applied as a Talent in Cocktail.
+The main difference is a Talent can be applied to an _instance_.
+So we can define a Talent as a _Dynamically Composable Unit of Reuse_ (you can read more from [this paper](http://scg.unibe.ch/archive/papers/Ress11a-Talents.pdf)).

-Talents shared the same design principles that Traits but they are applicable to an instance.
-Talents have the same mechanisms (excludes and alias) to avoid method collision as in Traits.
+Talents share the same design principles that Traits and they have the same mechanisms (excludes and alias) to avoid method collision as in Traits.

 >Example